 When a lock is re-keyed the "bitting" of the lock is changed to allow a new key to be used but exclude the old key.
 The bitting is set by the internal parts that move when the key is inserted.
 The bitting must match the cuts on the key or the lock will not release.
 By using your old lock mechanism that is still in good working order you effectively have a "new" lock at a greatly reduced price.

 How secure is my lock?

 If your lock was installed by the builder of the house there is a good chance many sub contractors still have keys.
 Please keep in mind that the for the most part, since most home invasions and burglaries do not involve forcing the lock.
 Most contractors buy cheap off brand locks, you may want to consider upgrading to a better quality lock.
-There is a wide variety of options depending on what you have and where you want to end up.
 As the local security professional we have all kinds of suggestion.
 Many you can do yourself.

 Is there a way to hide a key at my house?

 While hiding keys is never as secure as keeping personal possession of them there are a variety of devices that let you store keys for emergency use.
 Realtors use a "key box" to store keys so they don't have to carry them.
 We sell a similar product that mounts to the wall.
 They have a cover with push buttons where you enter a code to open the door and access the key.

 Is there a "master" key that fits all locks?